thesystemninjaneer/billtracker/backend/organization-service/README.md

         Try with a valid token from your second user.
 You should see the second user's organizations (or an empty array).

+To configure the next most relevant service, perform the steps in the [backend bill-payment-service README](../backend/bill-payment-service/README.md).